-The Specialist Resourced Provision (SRP) is an educational provision for academically able students on the Autistic Spectrum, which came into operation in September 2005.
-The provision now resides within the overarching structure of the Faculty of Support, and has grown and evolved to be a leader in best practice, with a range of experienced staff that have a variety of specialisms, and work together with their students to remove barriers to learning.

-The SRP itself is specifically set up to support students within the school that have Education, Health and Care Plans (EHCP) which indicate that they are on the Autism Spectrum, with the local authority allocating funding for the school to admit three boys into Year 7 each year.
-The SRP provides these students with organisational, academic and social support, so that they are able to access both their entitlements to the national curriculum, and to a grammar school education.
-There are also students without EHCPs that have a diagnosis of an Autism Spectrum Disorder/Condition which also join the school every year, and many of these indirectly receive some of the benefits of the provision.
+The provision now resides within the overarching structure of the Faculty of Support and has grown and evolved to be a leader in best practice, with a range of experienced staff that have a variety of specialisms, and work together with their students to remove barriers to learning.
+The SRP provides these students with organisational, academic and social support, so that they can access both their entitlements to the national curriculum, and to a grammar school education.
+There are also students without EHCPs that have a diagnosis of autism, who also join the school every year, and many of these receive outreach support from the provision.

 Students within the SRP are able to access the provisions physical 'Base' - a specific area of the school which is used daily by staff and students within the provision.
 'Base' is so named because it is from here that students supported by the provision can access the wider school - it is a safe environment where students can routinely ground themselves, and a place that they can return to for support if challenges should arise.
-This area is used as a daily touchstone for students within the SRP, as well as an academic work space when withdrawal from timetabled curriculum lessons is deemed necessary or beneficial, whether that be as a temporary measure or as part of a longer term planned intervention.
+This area is used as a daily touchstone for students within the SRP, as well as an academic workspace when withdrawal from timetabled curriculum lessons is deemed necessary or beneficial, whether that be as a temporary measure or as part of a longer term planned intervention.
 The SRP is also able to provide space to help deal with parts of the school day that students with autism may find overwhelming; there is a space for students within the SRP to eat lunch and socialise, separate toilet and changing facilities for the students, and a 'quiet room' which they can access if needed.